bhankymyk/Pizzacard/README.md

 # Pizzacard
-This is a pizzacard that display an arrays of pizza card
+This is a pizzacard that display an arrays of pizzacard